temporalio/documentation/docs/content/how-to-list-workflow-executions-using-tctl.md

 :::note

-`--query` flag is supported only when advanced visibility is configured on the server.
+The `--query` flag is supported only when Advanced Visibility is configured with the Cluster.

 :::